 Prerequisites.
-Modern Analysis I or equivalent, and proficiency in linear algebra.
+Modern Analysis I or equivalent, and proficiency in (finite-dimensional) linear algebra and multivariable calculus (as in Calculus III).

 Contents and goals.
-This is a continuation of Modern Analysis I; the general goal of the class is to understand the geometric and analytical properties of (possibly infinite dimensional) vector spaces.
-Emphasis will be placed on both theoretical and computational aspects of the theory.
-The rough outline of the class is the following:
+This is a continuation of Modern Analysis I. The general goal of the class is to understand the geometric and analytical properties of (infinite dimensional) vector spaces.
+We will consider concrete examples of spaces of functions, and the emphasis will be placed on both theoretical and computational aspects of the theory.

+The first three quarters of the class will be devoted to the following topics: